 The following list is not intended to be exhaustive but it will help any researcher unfamiliar with English family history records to get started.

-- The National Archives: The best starting point is the website of the National Archives at Kew, London.
+The National Archives: the best starting point, online or offline is the National Archives at

-- Family History Societies: England has a very strong network of local family history groups.
+Family History Societies: England has a very strong network of local family history groups.
 Some cover cities.
 Some cover counties.
-Join or at least monitor the family history society that covers your geographical area of interest.
+Join, or at least monitor, the family history society that covers your geographical area of interest.
+Many have a Facebook page and/or a Twitter or other social media presence.

 Even if the local parish registers or more esoteric collections are not online, they will usually have fairly ready, and inexpensive, methods of obtaining information from them.
-Click the FFHS logo to find a family history society in England.
+Click to find a family history society in England.

 From 1851, the chance of finding a more specific place of origin starts to get better and improves with each decennial record.
 Nonetheless, many researchers will not find this crucial information in the census returns (in which case, you'll find some useful tips here)